Shades of brown: Red-brown (web color "brown")

 The web color called "brown" is displayed as shown.

 The historical and traditional name for this color is red-brown.

 The color shown above at the top right at the head of this article (color #964B00) is the color normally and traditionally regarded as brown—a medium dark orange.
 Its h (hue) code is 30, which signifies a shade of orange.
 The color to the immediate right (color #A52A2A) that was chosen as the web color "brown"—a medium dark red—is the color traditionally called red-brown.
 That this color is a shade of red and not orange can be easily ascertained by inspecting its h (hue) code, which is 0, signifying a shade of red.

 The first recorded use of red-brown as a color name in English was in 1682.

 Brown (RYB)

 Displayed at right is the color that is called brown in the RYB color model.
 It is an equal mix of red, yellow and blue.

 Additional variations of brown

+Beaver

+Beaver is a shade of brown representative of the color of a beaver.
+At a hue of 22, it is classified as an orange-brown.

+The first recorded use of beaver as a color name in English was in 1705.